 “Think about it as a gateway to a better way of life,” Frank says.
 “You’ll feel much better, 100% better than you do.”

-You can hear Frank’s whole story, as well as Dr Stub’s expertise on TAVI, by watching the video below.
-If you experience symptoms of heart disease, request a GP referral to Dr Dion Stub for timely treatment.
+You can hear Frank’s whole story, as well as Prof Stub’s expertise on TAVI, by watching the video below.
+If you experience symptoms of heart disease, request a GP referral to Prof Dion Stub for timely treatment.